 I have been playing around with many recipes that are similar and have finally come up with a version that has the best of Ruth’s shrimp but with a little less butter sauce so I can convince myself that it’s a healthier option.
 (To make it a copycat all you have to do is serve more butter with it!)

-What is the time saving trick with this Spice BBQ Shrimp Appetizer?
+What is the time saving trick with this Cajun Shrimp Appetizer?

 That little trick allows me to have something at a moments notice to serve if someone comes over unexpectedly.
 The butter is so full of amazing flavors all you really have to have on hand is some bread, (or shrimp of course) to serve it as an appetizer.
 Since I always have a loaf of bread around I’m always covered.

 The butter also works well tossed with a simple pasta, or as a butter topping for a steak.
-Don’t you just love recipes that are multi use recipes.
+Don’t you just love recipes that are multi-use recipes?
+Once you have the compound butter, all you need to make the Cajun Shrimp Appetizer is melt the butter in a saucepan then add the shrimp and serve!
+How easy is that to make a Spicy BBQ Shrimp Appetizer?

 This recipe for Spicy BBQ Shrimp Appetizer takes less than a half an hour from start to finish.
 Less if you make the butter ahead of time.
 It has so many flavors going on it just makes you happy when you eat it.
 If you like this recipe with shrimp you’ll also like my recipe for Simple Coconut Shrimp, both being easy and full of great flavor.